 If desired, you can also search for images and photos within “Elements” by searching with the “Photos” category selected, or click “Background” along the left-hand menu to find an image that will occupy the full background.

-Quick and Easy Guidelines to Make Better Designs
+Quick and Easy Tips to Create Better Designs

 If you’re modifying a template or designing something from scratch, it’s easy to get lost in the possibilities.
 Whether you’re a seasoned designer or a newbie, just bear a few of these design basics in mind: